pyro0ownz/nmapAutomator/README.md

 * Properly identify url extensions "testing index extensions for code 200"
 * Add more port-based automatic recon options
 * Add an nmap progress bar

+#I do not personally own this tool all credit for this tool goes too 21y4d.
+I came across some set backs during the labtime with only being able to scan one host at a time so i added another script in order to help things along while you work on multiple boxes.